 First Excel Sheet Summarizing Your Holding Costs

-This first excel sheet takes all those aforementioned cost drivers and has you enter specific values for your company.
-Each blue highlighted section requires you to input your confirmed values or if needed, an estimate if you are unsure of your current costs.
-However, it's important to track these costs every month from this day forward.
-You can then use the sheet at the end of a given year to summarize your company's performance.
+This first Excel sheet takes all those cost drivers and has you enter specific values for your company.
+Each blue highlighted section requires you to input your confirmed values or, if needed, an estimate if you are unsure of your current costs.
+However, tracking these monthly costs from this day forward is essential.
+You can then use the sheet at the year's end to summarize your company's performance.

 Here is the first sheet: Download Sample Excel Sheet Calculating Inventory Holding Costs